GQA: Training Generalized Multi-Query Transformer Models from Multi-Head Checkpoints: Related Work

 \section{Related Work}

 This work is focused on achieving a better trade-off between decoder quality and inference time through reducing the memory bandwidth overhead~\citep{roofline} from loading keys and values. \citet{shazeer2019mq} first proposed reducing this overhead through multi-query attention.
-Follow-up work showed that multi-query attention is especially helpful for long inputs~\citep{palminference, dejong2022fido}.
+Follow-up work showed that multi-query attention is especially helpful for long inputs~\citep{palminference, dejong2022fido}. \citet{gqamrabe} independently developed GQA with public implementation.
+Other works have explored grouping attention heads for computational efficiency~\citep{grouptrans, gmha, pillars} without focusing specifically on key-value heads, which determine memory bandwidth overhead.

 A number of other methods have been proposed to reduce memory bandwidth overhead from keys and values, as well as parameters.
 Flash attention~\citep{flashattention} structures the attention computation to avoid materializing the quadratic attention scores, reducing memory and speeding up training.
-Quantization~\citep{int8, glm, gptq} reduces the size of weights and activations, including keys and values, by lowering precision.
+Quantization~\citep{int8, gptq} reduces the size of weights and activations, including keys and values, by lowering precision.
 Model distillation~\citep{distill, distillsurvey} instead reduces model size at a given precision, using data generated from the larger model to finetune the smaller model.
 Layer-sparse cross-attention \citep{dejong2022fido} eliminates most cross-attention layers which make up the primary expense for longer inputs.
-Speculative sampling~\citep{specchen, specleviathan, biglittle} ameliorates the memory bandwidth bottleneck by proposing multiple tokens with a smaller model which are then scored in parallel by a larger model.
+Speculative sampling~\citep{specchen, specleviathan} ameliorates the memory bandwidth bottleneck by proposing multiple tokens with a smaller model which are then scored in parallel by a larger model.

 Finally, the uptraining procedure we propose is inspired by \citet{sparsemoe}, which uptrains standard T5 checkpoints into sparsely activated Mixture-of-Experts models.